hellovimo/uvm_testbench_gen/README.md

 2. openpyxl-2.5.4 or higher version.
 For further details refer the following https://pypi.org/project/openpyxl/

 # Usage / Commands To Run The Tool
-1. The command to launch the tool in normal mode.
+1. The command to launch the tool in normal mode.<br/>python uvm_testbench_gen.py

-   python uvm_testbench_gen.py

-2. The command to launch the tool in debug mode for dumping the debug information.
+2. The command to launch the tool in debug mode for dumping the debug information.<br/>python uvm_testbench_gen.py debug

-   python uvm_testbench_gen.py debug

    Note: The tool will dump out all the debug information in the following dbg_uvm_testbench_gen.log file